orgmycology/astropy-dei/community-recs.md

 She continued, noting that word choices can influence who ends up in a community and, in turn, what work gets done:

 >_Because it does really influence not only the social dynamics that happen if you're including people, versus you're not being nice, but it also does affect not only the way things done, but what things get done.
 Because if you have a very narrow definition of people, you only have one narrow group, then the probability that everyone thinks the same way is much higher.
 If you have a really diverse group, you're going to get a lot of different ideas.
 You're going to get a much better breadth, I think, of idea generation, things to do.
 And I think that's something that can be, you know, if you're trying to contextualize within Astropy, if you want a tool that everyone truly can use and everyone goes, "Ooh, yeah, this is the one tool for, you know, Python and astronomy," then you gotta have breadth, obviously.
 And I don't think you can realistically get breadth if the people who are trying to create that all come from one background and have the same sort of things to say about it._ -Graduate student astropy user

+Consulting with DEI experts who have a strong command on DEI-focused language and messaging can help in this regard.
+OrgMycology is limited in its capabilities in this domain, but is happy to offer suggestions for organizations and individuals who hold expertise on communicating about DEI.

 ## 8. Offer Safe, Constructive Avenues for Feedback